 - You are planning to take medication to lose weight

 Over the first month, individuals typically lose 4.6% of their starting weight.
 Other programs and regimes report only 5-6% of weight loss over the course of six months to a year.
-Our program has been clinically proven to work at only a fraction of the time and cost of others.
+Our program has been clinically proven to work at only a fraction of the cost of others.

 Not only does our program assist individuals looking to lose weight quickly, but we reduce the risk of obesity related illnesses and gaining the weight back in the long run.
 Over 80% of patients that schedule at least three appointments lose enough weight to reduce their risk of diabetes by 50%.
 Furthermore, the majority of our patients who lose 10% or more of their starting body weight take part in a maintenance plan, helping them to keep excess weight from coming back.